jkais/arsch/README.md

 # Todo

-- Monitor-Setting
-- Multi-Monitor Setup
-- Resolution + Font-Size
 - Secrets
-- Multi Clipboard
 - hyprshot to use clipboard

 - configure mako or test other notification systems